napcs/flickrtweet/README.md

 for keywords and displays the first results it finds.
 It's an experiment for me to learn how to do AngularJS development.

+You can see the live app at http://flickrtweet.bphogan.com

 Sharing this code to get ideas.

 This uses CoffeeScript and Sass, and doesn't have tests yet.
 I will rewrite